reachjainrahul/testrepo/docs/networkpolicy.md

 NSG, and it will be attached to the public cloud VMs.
 Currently, enforcing ANP is only supported on AWS and Azure clouds.

-## Introduction
+## Basic Concepts

 This section gives a brief introduction about cloud network security groups and Antrea internal NetworkPolicy object.
-These two concepts are the basics to understand how `nephe-controller` realizes network polices on public cloud VMs.
+These two concepts are the basics to understand how `nephe-controller` realizes network polices on Public Cloud VMs.
 If you are already familiar with these two concepts, please skip this section and proceed to the [Implementation](#implementation) section.